Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Additional Results

 \subsection{Full Results in Eight Games}

-In Figure \ref{fig:comp_FTRL}, we compare FTRL(CFR), ReCFR with CFR in eight games.
-As we can see, FTRL(CFR) recovers CFR in most of the games, except in Battleship.
-It is not clear why FTRL(CFR) converges faster than vanilla CFR.
-After carefully checking, we suspect it is because Battleship is relatively a deep game.
-Since FTRL(CFR) has a preference for a strategy that does not increase the sum of $l_2$-norms, it may have a preference for shorter paths, which may be less exploitable.
-Nevertheless, ReCFR is constantly faster than OMD and FTRL, while OMD is faster than CFR in Leduc, Leduc(2, 9), and FHP(2, 5) but slower than CFR in Goofspiel 4(imp) and Battleship.
-In Figure \ref{fig:comp_OMD}, we compare OMD, OMD(CFR), PICFR, and CFR+ in eight games.
-In these games, OMD is much slower than both CFR+ and PICFR.
+In Figure \ref{fig:comp_FTRL}, we compare FD-FTRL(CFR), FD-OMD(CFR) with CFRs in eight games.
+As we can see, FD-FTRL(CFR) recovers vanilla CFR and FD-OMD(CFR) recovers CFR+.
+Note that both FD-OMD(CFR) and CFR+ use \textbf{LA} for computing the average strategy.

-In Figure \ref{fig:comp_ReCFR}, we compare ReCFR with different settings in eight games.
-As we have stated in the paper, ReCFR with the default setting (linear averaging and constant weighing) has the fastest convergence rate, and ReCFR(UALW) is the slowest.
-So, both linear averaging and constant weighting are important for performance.
-In Figure \ref{fig:comp_PPICFR}, we compare PICFR with different settings in eight games.
-Similar to the conclusion for ReCFR, the default PICFR is the fastest, it is even faster than CFR+ in 4 games.
+In Figure \ref{fig:comp_FD-FTRL(R)}, we compare FD-FTRL(R) in different configurations in eight games.
+As we have stated in the paper, the default FD-FTRL(R) (with \textbf{LA} and \textbf{CW}) has the fastest convergence rate.
+In Figure \ref{fig:comp_FD-OMD(R)}, we compare FD-OMD(R) in different configurations in eight games.
+Similar to the conclusion for FD-FTRL(R), the default FD-OMD(R) is the fastest, it is even faster than CFR+ in four games.
+In Figure \ref{fig:ablation_FTRL} and \ref{fig:ablation_OMD}, we perform an ablation study for FD-FTRL(R) and FD-OMD(R), respectively.
+As we have stated in the paper, \textbf{CW} has a significant impact on performance.
+Sometimes, FD-FTRL(R\char126FD) is faster than the default FD-FTRL(R).
+However, FD-OMD(R) is always faster than the other variants.